cdelorme/level/readme.md

 ## future plans

+- optional high-fidelity flag that performs full-binary comparison on files that have sha256 matches for 100% match accuracy
 - implement complex image, video, and audio comparison algorithms with support for things like
     - partial image, video, or audio clips (including images from video)
     - images that have been: